Success on Twitter is All in the Details

 At the end of the day, the secret to success on Twitter hangs on paying attention to the details.
-Here’s a couple examples.
+Here are a couple of examples.

-The classic management style of some social media managers of doing a bulk upload and letting social media handle itself doesn’t usually work.
+The classic management style of some social media managers doing a bulk upload and letting social media handle itself doesn’t usually work.
 Most social media managers use a management and scheduling tool such as Buffer or Hootsuite.
 These tools make it easy to manage most social media accounts, however, these tools definitely don’t work on Twitter.
 Regularly monitoring, interacting, and posting is the only way you are going to find success on Twitter.

 Twitter is far more social and interactive than Facebook and LinkedIn.
 Spark a conversation by responding to a comment left on one of your tweets or by you responding to someone else’s tweet.
 The passive approach to managing Twitter makes this impossible.
-If you want to commit to Twitter, you have to be all-in, dedicate someone on your team to manage your account full-time, or outsource to someone who can.
+If you want to commit to Twitter, you have to be all-in.
+You need to dedicate someone on your team to manage your account full-time or outsource to someone who can.
 It’s tough to be social on Twitter at all times, but it’s doable!

-Successful Twitter interaction also entails patience.
 Don’t get fed up if a couple of your posts don’t get any traction.
 Take the time to look at your posts.
 What worked in the past?
 What didn’t?
 Take the time to fine-tune and optimize your tweets to find a formula for consistent engagement and success.
 For Roundpeg, we’ve been using Twitter long enough to know which posts will do well and which ones won’t.
 Once you’ve been on the platform long enough, you’ll be able to see trends in the analytics.